household-four/manning-smia/chapter8/README.md

 ## Spring Microservices in Action - Second Edition.
 Chapter 8

+# Christen's notes
+For week 8, I had to add the version attribute to the lombok packages in all of the pom's that use it.
+I also had to change the jdk/jre build stuff from openjdk:11-slim to eclipse-temurin:11-jdk-jammy to get it to build.
+Finally, I had to change the config server to no longer use classpath:config, since that refers to something that has been built into a JAR, so it doesnt allow doing dynamic route update.
+So i changed it from `search-locations: classpath:/config` to `search-locations: file:///usr/share/configdata` The usr/share/configdata is a made-up path I made which has something to do with the docker image and volumes.
+Oh, and I had to mount this volume in the config server part of the docker compose yml.
+This makes sure the docker container reads from this location instead of the JARs, allowing me to modify files and have it dynamically update the routes.

 # Introduction
 Welcome to Spring Microservices in Action, Chapter 8.
 Chapter 8 introduces the concept of a API gateway.
 API gateways are using to enforce consistent policies and actions on all service calls.
 With this chapter we are going to introduce Spring Cloud Gateway.